Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Senior Front End Engineer
+💐

+## What You Will Need

+ # General
+* 5+ Years of Experience.
+* Ability to communicate effectively and clearly with all stakeholders.
+* Ability to work effectively with a team and collaborate.
+* Git.
+* Experience with ticketing systems and wikis such as JIRA and Confluence.
+* Strong troubleshooting skills.
+ # Front End
+* 2+ Years of React experience and advanced knowledge of the React render lifecycle.
+* Solid Redux, including Redux Middleware and best practices.
+* Experience creating Higher Order Components.
+* You've experience with Form Libraries and the intricate needs of a great form.
+* You have experience with FE dependency management and build processes using Webpack.
+* You have strong experience with optimizing React, dealing with SEO, routing, and
+other SPA peculiarities.
+* Strong experience with CSS3, and responsive design for mobile.
+ # Back End
+* Strong node.js experience with ES2016+.
+* Solid understanding of functional and asynchronous development, Promises and async.
+* RESTful API construction and best practices using Express.
+* Experience using MySQL or other RDBMS, along with node library or ORM to access them.
+(SQLize)
+* Experience with Auth - JWT, OAuth, ACLs.
+* Experience with functional and unit testing (Mocha, Jasmine).
+* Experience with production operational needs of an application including monitoring and reporting.
+* Experience with AWS.
+* Linux knowledge.
+ # Bonus
+* Experience with Loopback.
+* Experience with Jenkins or other CI/CD.
+* Experience with code generation strategies.
+* Experience with performance testing.
+* Message Queues, Redis, Elasticache
+* Advanced AWS/Devops
+* Docker/ECS

 ## Ruby Engineer